 Fat Choy is located at 595 E Sahara Avenue, Las Vegas, NV 89104, United States.

 3. David Clawson Restaurant

-David Clawson Restaurant in South Henderson may not be on the tourist radar, but it’s a favorite of in-the-know locals who want their chef-driven meals without big ticket prices.
-As for us, we dug the selection of sharable small plates, each of which has a suggested wine pairing on the back of the menu.
+David Clawson Restaurant in South Henderson may not be on the tourist radar, but it’s a favorite of in-the-know locals who want their chef-driven meals without big-ticket prices.
+As for us, we dug the selection of shareable small plates, each of which has a suggested wine pairing on the back of the menu.